Modeling and Placing Connectors Within Altium Designer

 Altium’s 3D environment allows cable attachment to your onboard connectors

 Altium’s Mighty ECAD/MCAD Partnership Benefits Connector Placement

-Rather than memorizing a detailed guide to PCB connectors, you can focus on the task at hand by choosing Alterium Designer for connector development that evaluates transmission effects at connector interfaces.
+Rather than memorizing a detailed guide to PCB connectors, you can focus on the task at hand by choosing Altium Designer for connector development that evaluates transmission effects at connector interfaces.
 Using integrative EDA tools allows components development with the libraries before placing onto the PCB.
 After placement on the PCB collaboration with MCAD models is easy with .STEP file export and import.
 Using .STEP files facilitates mechanical engineering evaluations for PCB fit into case part enclosures.